Stabyhoun dog breed

 About the Stabyhoun

-The Stabyhoun is a very large sporting dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Stabyhoun is manageable for most owners.
+The Stabyhoun is a medium sporting dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, better suited to homes with outdoor space, the Stabyhoun is manageable for most owners.
 Typically standing 19 to 20 inches tall at the shoulder and weighing 45 to 50 pounds, this breed has a life expectancy of 13 to 14 years, making it a long-lived companion for the right family.

 Originally classified within the Sporting Dogs group, the Stabyhoun brings a distinct combination of traits that sets it apart.
 The Stabyhoun has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Stabyhoun loves being close to its people and forms strong bonds with every member of the household.